 Difficulty: Moderate to strenous

-With some of the finest views in the National Park, The Beacons Way is a stunning 95-mile route cutting through the Brecon Beacons.
+With some of the finest views in the National Park, and the best hikes in Wales, The Beacons Way is a stunning 95-mile route cutting through the Brecon Beacons.
 Passing through some of Wales' most picturesque villages, including Llanthony and Crickhowell, the route is a great way to explore the best of the National Park.
-The Beacons Way can be split into eight days, but each daily route can be shortened further for a delightful afternoon stroll or a challenging hike.
+The Beacons Way can be split into eight days, but each daily route can be shortened further for a delightful afternoon stroll or a challenging mountain walk in Wales.

 Stay in: Willow Cottage | Sleeps: 2 guests plus 1 dog